 Renewal of Certifications and Instructor Status

-Instructor certifications are valid for two years and must be renewed to continue teaching.
+Instructor certifications are valid for two years and must be maintained through the AHA instructor renewal process for continue teaching.

 • Renewal Process: Complete any required refresher courses or updates specified by the AHA.